Why study Geography?

 - Homerton Union of Students offers advice to prospective students.

 The most important date to remember is that applications are due in by early October.
-Applicants for Geography will take a pre-interview written assessment in their schools or colleges in the October of the year of application.
-Further information about the date, format and content for this assessment is available in the online Prospectus.
+From 2020, there is no pre- or at-interview assessment requirement for Geography.
 If you are invited for interview, you will have two academic interviews.
 You may also be given some material, before and/or during the interview, which will form the basis of a discussion.
 This material may be a map, some text, a photograph or something else.
 The aim of the interviews is not to test knowledge so much as engage in thinking and reasoning.

 The admissions webpages offer information about the application process, interviews, scholarships, open days, and accommodation.